-Our National Professional Qualification in Headship is an 18-month programme, broken down into nine courses.
-Each course corresponds to a section of the NPQH framework.
+Our National Professional Qualification in Early Years Leadership is an 18-month programme, broken down into nine courses.
+Each course corresponds to a section of the NPQEYL framework.
 The order in which participants experience each course has been designed in such a way that previous knowledge is built upon logically.
 Below is an explanation of the curriculum decisions we have made, why we have made them and how we believe that these decisions will support your leaders to keep getting better.

 The first course that participants will encounter is implementation.
 Implementation is the process of putting into practice a policy or some other evidence-informed idea.
 We have placed this course at the beginning of the programme because we believe that it is the foundation upon which every other course builds.
-We know that a core role for our leaders is school improvement.
+We know that a core role for our leaders involves making improvements to their setting.
 Therefore, knowing how to introduce changes so that they can be both effective and sustained is critical.
 Once participants have gained a firm understanding of how to put different strategies into practice, they will be better prepared to learn about the strategies themselves.

 Of course, good implementation cannot be driven by our leaders alone; a policy or strategy is only as effective or consistent as the people actually putting it into practice.
 Without an effective culture, one where all staff feel valued, respected, trusted and supported, even the most carefully devised implementation plans are unlikely to bear fruit.
-Getting a school's culture right is the second foundational element to school improvement, which is why culture is the second course that participants will experience.
+Getting a setting's culture right is the second foundational element to making improvements, which is why culture is the second course that participants will experience.

-Once these two foundational courses have been covered, participants will move onto the third course within the programme: teaching and behaviour.
-A school without great teaching and great behaviour cannot be successful, and as a result this is what leaders tend to think about the most.
+Once these two foundational courses have been covered, participants will move onto the third course within the programme: child development.
+A nursery without a firm understanding in how children develop cannot be successful.
+This content is necessary to know before participants move onto courses four and five.

 Having proceeded through a third of the programme, we anticipate that participants will have begun to want to put some of the ideas they will have learnt about into practice.
 As a result, course four focuses on professional development.
 Professional development is a critical part of the implementation process, and it attends to how leaders can influence beliefs and behaviours.
-Additionally, professional development is one of the most effective ways to improve pupil outcomes, and thus builds on the focus on school improvement covered in course three.
+Additionally, professional development is one of the most effective ways to improve children's outcomes.

-With a clearer understanding of how to support staff to make changes in their setting, courses five and six return to some of the strategies that can influence school improvement.
-How to improve the provision for pupils with special educational needs and disabilities, and the design and delivery of curricula are attended to in these courses.
+With a clearer understanding of how children develop and how to support staff to make changes in their setting, courses five, six and seven attend to some of the strategies that can influence improvement, particularly in relation to instruction, curriculum and assessment.
+One of these courses - course seven - is focuses on how to support children with special educational needs.

-Having covered both how to put changes into practice, and what changes are most likely to benefit the quality of education that pupils receive, the final three courses focus on the other aspects of running a school.
-From how to keep pupils and staff safe, and how to manage resources, in course seven, to how to work well with parents and other organisations, in course eight, and finally to the role that governors play and how to get the most out of them.
+The final two courses focus on the other aspects of running a setting.
+From how to keep children and staff safe, and how to manage resources, in course eight, to how to work well with parents and other organisations, in course nine.